medialab/minet/docs/cli.md

 Usage: minet telegram channel-infos [-h] [--throttle THROTTLE] [--silent]
                                     [-i INPUT] [-s SELECT] [--total TOTAL]
                                     [-o OUTPUT]
-                                    value_or_column_name
+                                    channel_name_or_channel_name_column

 # Minet Telegram Channel-Infos Command

 Scrape a Telegram channel's infos.

 Positional Arguments:
-  value_or_column_name        Single channel name / url to process or name of
+  channel_name_or_channel_name_column
-                              the CSV column containing channel names / urls when using -i/--input.
+                                Single channel name / url to process or name of the CSV column containing channel names / urls when using -i/--input.

 Optional Arguments:
-  --throttle THROTTLE         Throttling time, in seconds, to wait between each
+  --throttle THROTTLE           Throttling time, in seconds, to wait between
-                              request.
+                                each request.
-  -s, --select SELECT         Columns of input CSV file to include in the output
+  -s, --select SELECT           Columns of input CSV file to include in the
-                              (separated by `,`).
+                                output (separated by `,`).
   --total TOTAL                 Total number of items to process.
 Might be
                                 necessary when you want to display a finite progress indicator for large files given as input to the command.
   -i, --input INPUT             CSV file containing all the channel names / urls
                                 you want to process.
 Will consider `-` as stdin.
   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
-  --silent                    Whether to suppress all the log and progress bars.
+  --silent                      Whether to suppress all the log and progress
+                                bars.
 Can be useful when piping.
   -h, --help                    show this help message and exit

 examples:
 .
 Scraping a channel's infos: